 Into the blue: sweet blueberry treats

-Australian blueberries are officially in peak season, which typically runs from August until November.
+It’s officially peak Australian blueberry season, which typically runs from August until November.
 So now is the ideal time to put some baby blues into your shopping basket while you’re at your local farmers’ market, greengrocer or supermarket.

-In-season blueberries are right up there in the superfood stakes – just half a cup contains the same amount of antioxidants as two and a quarter cups of broccoli, two and a half cups of spinach or two and a half cups of corn.
-One type of antioxidant that blueberries contain is anthocyanins – these can help to counter the build-up of arterial plaque and improve cardiovascular health.
-Blueberries also have neuro-protective effects, which means they help to protect our brains from degeneration, neurotoxicity and oxidative stress.
-Plus, they’re great for keeping your bones strong, as they contain iron, phosphorous, calcium, magnesium, manganese, zinc and vitamin K – which are all required for healthy bones.
+In-season blueberries are right up there in the superfood stakes.
+Just half a cup contains the same amount of antioxidants as two and a quarter cups of broccoli, two and a half cups of spinach or two and a half cups of corn.
+One type of antioxidant that blueberries contain is anthocyanins.
+These can help to counter the build-up of arterial plaque and improve cardiovascular health.
+Blueberries also have neuroprotective effects, which means they help to protect our brains from degeneration, neurotoxicity and oxidative stress.
+Plus, they’re great for keeping your bones strong, as they contain iron, phosphorous, calcium, magnesium, manganese, zinc and vitamin K. All of these are needed for healthy bones.

-While they’re delicious to eat on their own, blueberries are also pretty awesome to cook with, and can be used in both sweet and savoury recipes.
+While they’re delicious to eat on their own, blueberries are also pretty awesome to cook with.
+They can be used in both sweet and savoury recipes.

-Kate Prezioso of Moondarra Blueberries, a family-run business which has been producing certified organic blueberries in Victoria since 1980, has been eating blueberries all her life, and knows how versatile the fruit can be in the kitchen, However, one of her favourite ways to cook with them is about as simple as it gets.
+Kate Prezioso of Moondarra Blueberries, a family-run business that has been producing certified organic blueberries in Victoria since 1980, has been eating the fruit all her life, and knows how versatile the blueberry can be in the kitchen, However, one of her favourite ways to cook with them is about as simple as it gets.

 You can also make a refreshing blueberry slushie by blending a punnet of blueberries with a cup of coconut water.
 For extra nutrients, throw in a tablespoon of chia seeds, too.